Guide to offshore companies

 4. Investment Holding Structures

-High-net-worth individuals use offshore companies to hold diversified international investments.
+High-net-worth individuals and investors use offshore companies for:

 Who Should Avoid Offshore Companies